majacQ/rails/guides/source/configuring.md

 * `secret_key_base` is used for specifying a key which allows sessions for the application to be verified against a known secure key to prevent tampering.
 Applications get a random generated key in test and development environments, other environments should set one in `config/credentials.yml.enc`.

 * `config.public_file_server.enabled` configures Rails to serve static files from the public directory.
 This option defaults to `true`, but in the production environment it is set to `false` because the server software (e.g. NGINX or Apache) used to run the application should serve static files instead.
-If you are running or testing your app in production mode using WEBrick (it is not recommended to use WEBrick in production) set the option to `true.` Otherwise, you won't be able to use page caching and request for files that exist under the public directory.
+If you are running or testing your app in production mode using WEBrick (it is not recommended to use WEBrick in production) set the option to `true`.
+Otherwise, you won't be able to use page caching and request for files that exist under the public directory.

 * `config.session_store` specifies what class to use to store the session.
 Possible values are `:cookie_store` which is the default, `:mem_cache_store`, and `:disabled`.
 The last one tells Rails not to deal with sessions.
 Defaults to a cookie store with application name as the session key.
 Custom session stores can also be specified: